- Gilda Radner was the first person I heard talk about having an eating disorder

 It’s important to understand what healthy eating and exercise look like.

 Most of us don’t realize we have the wrong information.
 For instance, Gilda drank TaB (a diet soft drink) and I drank Diet Coke.
 Gilda thought avoiding fat helps you lose weight.
 So she made choices like only eating the white of an egg.
-I only ate the white of an egg for the same reason.
+I only ate the egg white for the same reason.
 I’m sure the parallels go on and on.

 What I’m getting at is that we both thought we were making good food choices.
 We both worked bloody hard to eat what we thought was healthy!
 But the reality is neither of us knew what healthy actually looks like.